TART-MSU/HyperQB/README.md

 are the same (all in NuSMV format).
 The only difference is the different .hq formula since the syntax of HyperQB vs AH/AHQ, are slightly different (however, the semantics of formula still conform).

 ## Setting up the Artifact
+For comparisons with other tools, we kindly ask the reviewers to extract the artifact in the *home* directory, i.e., with ${PWD} as /home/artifact/HyperQB... (this is due to AH and AHQ requiring absolute paths to spot).

 We provide a one-click shell script to quickly setup everything on ATVA VM.<br/>
 First, download and unzip *atva-artifact.zip*, step into the root directory:
 ```shell